 Skip to Content

-Residence permit application on the basis of family ties when your spouse is a Finnish citizen
+Residence permit application on the basis of family ties when your cohabiting partner is a Finnish citizen

 • Electronic application fee